jeffstienstra/csv-weather-reporter/README.md

 1. Select '$DEVICE', and you will see the details of the Thing.
 To save time, we've included a [configuration values file](configuration-values.md) that contains all of the values you will need to connect to this thing using the AWS IoT SDK.
 The SDK documentation will describe how to establish the connection programmatically using these values.
 1. The requirements specify two MQTT topics: `things/$DEVICE/diagnostics` and `things/$DEVICE/readings`.
 Note that you do not need to do anything to create the topics in AWS IoT, topics are created dynamically by AWS when a client sends data to a new topic.
+1. Prioritize a working algorithm over connectivity to AWS IoT.
+We would rather see a working algorithm with printouts to standard out than have a working AWS IoT connection without a working algorithm.

 ## Requirements

+1. Accept input readings defined in CSV file similar to the example [data file](data/readings.csv).
+One invocation of the tool will read and process a single csv file, there is no need to 'listen' for updates made to the file after invocation.
 1. Report readings to AWS IoT using the MQTT topic `things/$DEVICE/readings`.
 1. Report each reading as a JSON structure:
     ```json